 Serve as a Liturgical Minister

-To find out about becoming a liturgical minister at St. Andrew–an greeter (minister of hospitality), reader, candle bearer, bread baker, leader for Liturgy of the Word for Children, sacristan, music minister Extraordinary Minister of Holy Communion or minister to the sick and homebound please contact Michael Prendergast of Liturgy and music, 503-281-4429.
+To find out about becoming a liturgical minister at St. Andrew–an greeter (minister of hospitality), reader, candle bearer, bread baker, leader for Liturgy of the Word for Children, sacristan, music minister, Extraordinary Minister of Holy Communion or minister to the sick and homebound please contact Tom LaVoie, Liturgy Coordinator.

 Art and Environment